Appeal

 ● The provisions of the new Criminal

-Procedure Code fail to grant detainees the right to
+Procedure Code fail to grant detainees the right to have prompt and unhindered access to a

 court to contest the lawfulness of their detention as required by international